Roderick O'Flaherty: Biography

 He was born in County Galway and inherited Moycullen Castle and estate.

 O'Flaherty was the last de jure Lord of Iar Connacht, and the last recognised Chief of the Name of Clan O'Flaherty.
 He lost the greater part of his ancestral estates to Cromwellian confiscations in the 1650s.
-The remainder was stolen through deception, by his son's Anglo-Irish father-in-law, Richard Nimble Dick Martin of Ross.
-As Martin had given service to some captured Williamite officers he was allowed to keep his lands.
-It was therefore arranged that to protect them from confiscation 200,000 acres of Connemara lands held by O'Flahertys, Joyces, Lees and others were transferred into Martin's name with the trust they would be returned.
+The remainder was stolen through deception, by his son's Anglo-Irish father-in-law, Richard "Nimble Dick" Martin of Ross.
+As Martin had given service to some captured Williamite, officers he was allowed to keep his lands.
+It was therefore arranged that to protect from confiscation 200,000 acres of Connemara lands held by O'Flahertys, Joyces, Lees, and others that were transferred into Martin's name with the trust they would be returned.
 However, Martin betrayed his former friends and neighbours and kept all of their lands.

 Uniquely among the O'Flaherty family up to that time, Roderick became a highly regarded historian and collector of Irish manuscripts.
-His friends and associates included his teacher Dubhaltach MacFhirbhisigh; Daibhidh Ó Duibhgheannáin; Dr. John Lynch; Edward Lluyd; Samuel Moleneaux and his father William.
-His published works included Ogyia and Iar Connacht.
+His friends and associates included his teacher Dubhaltach MacFhirbhisigh; Daibhidh Ó Duibhgheannáin; John Lynch; Edward Lluyd; Samuel Moleneaux and his father William.
+O'Flaherty's published works included Ogyia and Iar Connacht.